Summary

 2GB | 4GB | 8GB |

-Linux vs Windows Filesystem Performance
+Linux and Windows Filesystem Performance Compared

 | Operation | Linux Filesystem (~/) | Windows Filesystem (/mnt/c/) | Difference |